dnazarov1994/On-the-Map/README.md

 # On the Map
-On the map app allows student to share any information with others
+On the map app allows a student to share any information with others

 ## Architecture
 #### The app has three view controller scenes: